Skip to content

 For smaller applications, the structure does not matter that much.
 Once the application starts to grow in size, you must establish a structure and separate the different responsibilities of the application into separate modules.
 This will make developing the application much easier.

 There is no strict directory structure or file naming convention that is required for Express applications.
 In contrast, other frameworks like Ruby on Rails do require a specific structure.
-Our current structure merely tries to adhere to best practices (according to the internet).
+Our current structure merely tries to adhere to best practices (according to the Internet).

 You can find the code for our current application in its entirety in the part4-1 branch of this GitHub repository.

-If you clone the project for yourself, run the npm install
+If you clone the project for yourself, run the npm install command before starting the application with npm run dev.

 Notice about exports